 True to its name, “La Antigua” is a UNESCO world heritage site with loads of history to explore.
-It was largely destroyed by an earthquake in 1773, but its principal monuments are still preserved as ruins.
-Most of the surviving civil, religious, and civic buildings date from the 18th and 19th centuries and constitute magnificent examples of colonial architecture in the Americas.
+Antigua was largely destroyed by an earthquake in 1773, but its principal monuments are still preserved as ruins.
+A “valley of valleys” Antigua is positioned dangerously beneath 3 towering 3400m+ volcanoes, rich in topography and home to hundreds of kilometers of natural agricultural singletrack.

 Part of the reason Antigua was founded was due to it’s climate – cool nights, hot days – perfect for growing coffee.
 The Antigua valley connects to the ocean providing wider fluctuation in temperature then the rest of Guatemala – but it 10-27°C (50-80°F).